By Roger Annis, A Socialist In Canada, Nov 27, 2017

 One of ecosocialism’s latest published works is the 2017 book Creating an Ecological Society: Toward A Revolutionary Transformation, by Fred Magdoff and Chris Williams (Monthly Review Press).
 The book contains much valuable insight, but it skirts central issues as highlighted above.

 Commendably, the book authors devote six pages of analysis (pages 147-153) to the rise of war and militarism in the 20th century.
 But the role of imperialist war and militarism in destroying sound ecological policies is understated–not least how war and militarism politically disempowers people and countries.
 There is not a mention of the danger of nuclear war (page 111 refers to the renewed nuclear arms race begun by the President Obama administration).
 The three main flashpoints of imperialism’s war drive in today’s world are not mentioned–Syria and the Middle East, Ukraine and eastern Europe, and the Korean peninsula.
-This is likely related to the fact that the ‘new cold war’ drive by the imperialist countries of the world against Russia and, increasingly, against China, is written off as “jockeying for geopolitical advantage” among them all.
+This is likely related to the fact that the ‘new cold war’ drive by the imperialist countries of the world against Russia and, increasingly, against China, is written off by the authors as “jockeying for geopolitical advantage” amongst them all.

 This reflects a decades-long decline of the radical left’s attention to the evolution of the Soviet Union and People’s Republic of China.
 That decline, in turn, has been fueled by the Marxist left’s longstanding, idealized interpretations of the Russian Revolution of 1917.
 (See Reflections on the Russian Revolution of 1917, by Roger Annis, Sept 11, 2017.)